 If you are interested in submitting models, here are the rules for them.
 Please note that there will be a delay between submitting a model for voting, and it becoming available for voting.
 The delay should be less than 24 hours, depending on the volume of submissions.

 - No models of characters who are under 18, either canonically or obviously through design.
 Your 3000-year-old witch-dragon trapped in a 12-year-old girl's body is not welcome here.

-- No Source models.
+- As-close-to-original models only.
 If it can be plugged into SFM, then don't submit it as a model source.
-If it's on SFMLab or the Steam Workshop, then don't submit it.
+If it's on SFMLab or Smutbase or the Steam Workshop, then don't submit it.
+If it is an obvious edit, such as a nude model from a non-pornographic game, or a scifi character in fantasy clothes, then don't submit it.
 Use an XNALara port, or better yet a direct rip of the model.
 The reason for this is that porting models to Source requires too many compromises on quality - too much data is lost that can't be retrieved again.
 It's better to start from something as close to the original (like XNALara direct-rip ports) as possible.
 Building Source models out of Source models is kind of like resaving JPGs.
 And we all know how that goes.